The Question Behind the Question

 A U.S. Navy surgeon in Potomac, MD needed mission-critical internet for telemedicine and research.
 His previous consumer setup failed during critical video calls.
 Three different installers had quoted him "whole-home WiFi" solutions ranging from $2,500 to $4,000 — all essentially recommending the same consumer mesh equipment he'd already tried.

-Our assessment revealed the actual requirements: dual-WAN failover (not just better WiFi), enterprise-grade access points rated for his home's plaster-and-lathe walls (not consumer mesh), RAID 1 surveillance storage (not cloud recording), and a pure sine wave UPS protecting the entire network stack.
+Our assessment revealed the actual requirements: dual-WAN failover (not just better WiFi), enterprise-grade access points rated for his home's plaster-and-lathe walls (not consumer mesh), and a pure sine wave UPS protecting the entire network stack.
+None of that was visible from a walkthrough — it came from measuring how the existing system was actually failing.

 The final system cost $7,950 — more than the consumer quotes, but engineered for a completely different outcome.
-Results: zero dropped calls in 12+ months, sub-2-second automatic ISP failover, and no monthly surveillance subscriptions.
+The project record documents dual-WAN failover, WiFi 7 coverage, and UPS-protected network infrastructure designed around the client's telemedicine and research work.

 The document is yours.
 If you want to give it to a different installer, that's your right.
 We earn your implementation business by designing the best system — not by locking you in.